-GMAT is conducted in English, but is not a language proficiency test.
+GMAT is the most commonly required aptitude test for admission to MBA and some Master’s programmes in business and management related fields of study.
+The exam is conducted in English, but is not a language proficiency test.
 Test takers solve maths problems, but the GMAT does not test the level of your maths knowledge.

 “GMAT scores are a predictor of academic performance in the first year of a graduate management programme,”